Arna Bontemps

 In 1943, Bontemps received a master’s degree in library science from the University of Chicago.
 He was appointed a librarian at Fisk University, a position he held until his retirement in 1965, followed by honorary degrees and professorships at the University of Illinois and Yale University, and a return to Fisk as a writer in residence.

-Bontemps died June 4, 1973, from a heart attack, while working on his autobiography.
+Bontemps died on June 4, 1973, in Nashville while working on his autobiography.
 Though poet Sterling A. Brown and artist Aaron Douglas noted that his writings have not received the critical attention they deserved, Bontemps’s work as a librarian and historian indicate that he was a great chronicler and preserver of African American cultural history.
 His family’s old Louisiana home is now the Arna Bontemps African American Museum and Cultural Arts Center.